felipealbrecht/DeepBlue-Manual/02-data-types/02-04-genomes.md

 ## Genomes

 The controlled vocabulary for genomes contains the assemblies names, descriptions, and chromosome names and sizes.
 DeepBlue currently only contains the assembly *hg19*, but new genome assemblies can be easily inserted using the [add_genome](http://deepblue.mpi-inf.mpg.de/api.html#api-add_genome) command.
-The following code example shows how to insert a new genome assembly:
+The following code example shows how to insert a new genome assembly [#FM: given chromosome sizes?]:

 ```python
 genome_data = """chr1 1000000